mt-empty/workflow/Readme.md

 - [o] Add a cli tool to
   - [o] check the status of workflows
   - [ ] Control workflows, stop, continue, delete
-- [ ] Use Diesel for database access
+- [o] Use Diesel for database access
 - [ ] Make it distributed